bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 We are still improving the role assignment system.
 It's not that intuitive right now, but it's more flexible than the older one if you're using it right.

-First you need to choose how many special roles of each kind (偽裝者/Neutral/Crewmate) you want in the game.
+First you need to choose how many special roles of each kind (偽裝者/獨立/船員) you want in the game.
-The count you set will only be reached, if there are enough Crewmates/偽裝者s in the game and if enough roles are set to be in the game (i.e. they are set to > 0%).
+The count you set will only be reached, if there are enough 船員/偽裝者 in the game and if enough roles are set to be in the game (i.e. they are set to > 0%).
 The roles are then being distributed as follows:
 - First all roles that are set to 100% are being assigned to arbitrary players.
-- After that each role that has 10%-90% selected adds 1-9 tickets to a ticket pool (there exists a ticket pool for Crewmates, Neutrals and 偽裝者s).
+- After that each role that has 10%-90% selected adds 1-9 tickets to a ticket pool (there exists a ticket pool for 船員, Neutrals and 偽裝者).
 Then the roles will be selected randomly from the pools as long it's possible (until the selected number is reached, until there are no more Crewmates/偽裝者s or until there are no more tickets).
 If a role is selected from the pool, obviously all the tickets of that role are being removed.
 - The 黑手黨, 戀人 and 迷你 are being selected independently (without using the ticket system) according to the spawn chance you selected.
-After that the Crewmate, Neutral and 偽裝者 roles are selected and assigned in a random order.
+After that the 船員, 獨立 and 偽裝者 roles are selected and assigned in a random order.

 **Example:**\
 Settings: 2 special Crewmate roles, Snitch: 100%, Hacker: 10%, Tracker: 30%\